Intended Endings Guide

 This would all seem rather reasonable speculation, almost too obvious to point out, so why bother?
 In the magical land of the Internet, reasonable claims tend to get distorted into somewhat less than reasonable ones.
 The pressure that Jump almost certainly placed on Toriyama to continue gets exaggerated into rather silly rumors about Toriyama being threatened with physical violence or even death if he did not keep drawing Dragon Ball.
 You do not hear these all that often, but they are out there.
 One such rumor was mentioned in a listener’s e-mail featured on Episode #0013 of our own podcast back in 2005.
 There are also more pleasant rumors that Toriyama received a large “bribe” to continue the series, similar to how Jerry Seinfeld was offered an enormous amount of money to continue his sitcom past its ninth season.
 These rumors are, again, unsubstantiated.

-Besides these sorts of rumors, what is so strange about people saying Toriyama was “forced” to continue past Freeza is that it implies he had some sort of especially strong desire to end it there specifically, as opposed to just generally wanting to end the series whenever possible but being continually pushed along by its popularity… which brings us to the next claim.
+Besides these sorts of rumors, what is so strange about people saying Toriyama was “forced” to continue past Freeza is that it implies he had some sort of especially strong desire to end it there specifically, as opposed to just generally wanting to end the series whenever possible but being constantly pushed along by its popularity… which brings us to the next claim.

 Toriyama originally planned on the series ending at the Freeza arc